-In medium bowl, stir together cream cheese and vanilla stevia (and egg yolk, if using).
+- In medium bowl, stir together 8 ounces cream cheese and vanilla stevia (and egg yolk, if using).
 Transfer to plastic bag or pastry bag.

-Add stevia, cream cheese and whey protein to yolks.
+- Add stevia, 3 ounces cream cheese and whey protein to yolks.
 Stir in optional coconut flour, if using.
 Mix until smooth.